My Top 275 Favorite Horror Movies of All Time

 And while Howling may not be as famous as American Werewolf for it's groundbreaking special effects depicting the transformation from man to beast, it still held it's own in helping to show that when it comes to depicting the horror of lycanthropy on the big screen, the myth of man-wolf was still a force to be feared and revered.

-However, with the novelty of the morbid motley crew beginning to wear thin, this is one of the last times we get to see the monsters mashing it up in one film.
+However, by that point in time, with the novelty of the morbid motley crew meeting up beginning to wear thin, this is one of the last times we got to see the monsters mashing it up in one movie.

-It wouldn't be until decades later that we finally get to see the gang all together again, and by then, Dracky's heirs have moved on up from a residing in a house to hotel.
+It wouldn't be until decades later that we finally get to see the gang all together again, and by then, Dracky's heirs have moved on up from a just residing in a house to owning and running a horror hotel up in the high end of Transylvania.

 I've already stated in other entries about my frustration with the werewolf genre.
 It's one of those monster figures that is very underutilized in the fast ever increasing world of horror cinema.
 One of the reasons is most likely that many writers and directors don't seem to know what to do with the creature beyond it's overused trope of man vs. his own beastly nature.
 And another reason is just the pure visuals of the creature.
 There's not much one can do with the lupine looks beyond what we've already seen over the years.
 The Frankenstein Monster also suffers from the same dilemma, which is why we also see very few films about him/it too.